ypk/fe-coding-challenge/README.md

 Your task is to create a win condition handler that checks on each move whether a player has won.
 If a player wins, display a win message with the winning player.

+## Limitations

+* Please limit yourself to `redux-thunk`, `redux-saga` and `redux-observable` for handling side effects.
+* UI can be implemented using a library or plain CSS, however you feel most comfortable.
+* Feel free to use any helpers or utility libraries you need.

 ## Available Scripts

 In the project directory, you can run: